Compensation Program Overview

 Equity Adjustments

 There should be some relative consistency in terms of where employees fall within pay ranges relative to other peers.
 Using the Pay Guidelines in salary decisions should promote pay equity.
 However, if there are inequities that result from historic inconsistencies, individual salaries may be adjusted on a forward-going basis as appropriate.
 There may also be situations where the external market requires the department to hire new employees at salaries higher than more experienced current employees.
 Given these situations, current employee salaries should be reviewed and may be adjusted as appropriate.
 Typically, equity adjustments are based on relative experience, relative education, skills and performance.
 Please refer to the Pay Guidelines for more details.
-The Office of Compensation, HR is available to consult with managers and supervisors prior to implementing or communicating equity adjustments.
+The Office of Compensation, PE is available to consult with managers and supervisors prior to implementing or communicating equity adjustments.